xavmcc3/image-to-ascii/README.md

 # <image src="img/logo.png" width=37 style="vertical-align: middle;"> Image to ASCII

-This python program converts input images to color ASCII strings that can be printed
+This python program takes in an input image and applies effects to it via a CLI.

 ## Setup

-Clone the repo.
-The full command is `git clone https://github.com/xavmcc3/image-encoding.git`.
-Then `cd` into the folder and run it with the `python` command.
+Clone the repo to get started, then navigate into the folder and run it with the `python` command.

-## Dependencies
-Requires Python3,

 ## Usage